-- (a) Each utility shall file with the department annually by email or through the department's electronic records filing system on September 15 a report summarizing the upcoming winter period design day forecast of operating statistics. - (b) Quantities of gas shall be reported as measured in therms. - (c) The report shall include the following information: - (1) A caption identifying the report as "Forecast of Upcoming Winter Period" along with the name of the utility filing the report; - (2) The demand for firm sales, interruptible sales, firm transportation, interruptible transportation and any other sendout demand; - (3) The supply of purchased pipeline natural gas, underground storage gas, propane air production gas, LNG produced gas, third party gas transported for unbundled transportation customers, and any other gas supply available to meet/design day demand; - (4) The base 65 degrees Fahrenheit degree day estimate total used in the forecast design day; - (5) A brief explanation of forecast tools, models and assumptions used in determining design day send out requirements; and - (6) The signature, full name and title of the utility employee who supervised the preparation of the report, and date of signature. - En 509.17 Federal Reports Filed with Department.
-The owner or operator of a natural gas pipeline facility regulated by the Federal Energy Regulatory Commission pursuant to the Natural Gas Act, 15 U.S.C. §
+(a) Each utility shall file department "Form E-31, Forecast of Upcoming Winter Period Design Day Report," dated October 2023 with the department annually by email or through the department's electronic records filing system on September 15 a report summarizing the upcoming winter period design day forecast of operating statistics.

+- (b) Quantities of gas shall be reported as measured in therms. - (c) The report shall include the following information:

+(1) A caption identifying the report as "Forecast of Upcoming Winter Period" along with the name of the utility filing the report;

+(2) The demand for firm sales, interruptible sales, firm transportation, interruptible transportation, and any other sendout demand;

+(3) The supply of purchased pipeline natural gas, underground storage gas, propane air production gas, LNG produced gas, third party gas transported for unbundled transportation customers, and any other gas supply available to meet design day demand;

+(4) The base 65 degrees Fahrenheit degree day estimate total used in the forecast design day;

+(5) A brief explanation of forecast tools, models and assumptions used in determining design day send out requirements; and

+(6) The signature, full name, and title of the utility employee who supervised the preparation of the report, and date of signature.

-- 717, et seq., shall, with respect to any such pipeline facility located or to be located in New Hampshire, file with the department: - (a) Annually, on or before April 30 of each year, a copy of the signed original of the Federal Energy Regulatory Commission annual report form, Form No. 2, pertaining to such facility; and - (b) Concurrently upon its filing with the Federal Energy Regulatory Commission, a copy of any application for a certification of public convenience and necessity under the Natural Gas Act, 15 U.S.C. § 717f(c), with respect to any pipeline facility of such owner or operator proposed to be located in New Hampshire.
+En 509.17 Federal Reports Filed with Department.
+The owner or operator of a natural gas pipeline facility regulated by the Federal Energy Regulatory Commission pursuant to the Natural Gas Act, 15 U.S.C. § 717, et seq., shall, with respect to any such pipeline facility located or to be located in New Hampshire, file with the department:

+(a) Annually, on or before April 30 of each year, a copy of the signed original of the Federal Energy Regulatory Commission annual report form, Form No. 2, as found in Appendix B, pertaining to such facility; and

+(b) Concurrently upon its filing with the Federal Energy Regulatory Commission, a copy of any application for a certification of public convenience and necessity under the Natural Gas Act, 15 U.S.C. §

+717f(c), with respect to any pipeline facility of such owner or operator proposed to be located in New Hampshire.

-En 509.18 Monthly Customer Migration Report.
+En 509.18 E-32 Monthly Customer Migration Report.

-- (a) Each utility offering unbundled transportation service shall file electronically with the department and the commission a monthly report after the final accounting is available that provides in a PDF file format a rolling 12 months of the most recent available transportation customer data, including the following: - (1) A caption identifying the report as "Monthly Customer Migration Report" along with the name of the utility filing the report;
+(a) Each utility offering unbundled transportation service shall file "Form E-32, Monthly Customer Migration Report," dated October 2023 electronically with the department and the commission monthly after the final accounting is available that provides in a PDF file format a rolling 12 months of the most recent available transportation customer data, including the following:

+(1) A caption identifying the report as "Monthly Customer Migration Report" along with the name of the utility filing the report;

-(2) The month and year of the report, which will coincide with the most recent month of actual data included in the report;
+(2) The month and year of the report, which shall coincide with the most recent month of actual data included in the report;

-- (3) The actual number of customer bills per month sorted by rate class, for capacity assigned and also for capacity exempt customer subgroups; - (4) The actual number of therms billed per month, sorted by rate class, for capacity assigned and also for capacity exempt customer subgroups; and - (5) A table identifying each competitive natural gas supplier and the number of customers served by each. - (b) The master file for this report shall retain all months of historical customer migration data, be maintained in a spreadsheet file format, and be made available to department or commission upon request.
+(3) The actual number of customer bills per month sorted by rate class, for capacity assigned and also for capacity exempt customer subgroups;

+(4) The actual number of therms billed per month, sorted by rate class, for capacity assigned and also for capacity exempt customer subgroups; and

+(5) A table identifying each competitive natural gas supplier and the number of customers served by each.

+(b) The master file for this report shall retain all months of historical customer migration data, be maintained in a spreadsheet file format, and be made available to department or commission upon request.